 They design new programs for the company based on data to constantly improve the customer experience.
-They also need to ensure that the entire company has a customer-centric focus by creating an employee culture that's devoted to customer success.
+They also make sure the company has a customer-centric focus by creating an employee culture that's devoted to customer success.

 John L. Holland was an American psychologist who pioneered important research in the fields of occupational work, personalities, and environments, as written by the National Career Development Association.
 His work influenced many career counselors and gave them the tools they need to guide people in the right career direction.

 He established the hexagon shape to represent the six types of career psychology he outlined.
 According to Career Key, Holland organizes people into one of six career personality types: Realistic, Social, Investigative, Artistic, Conventional, and Enterprising.

 It's typical to focus on your two personality types that have the highest percentages.
 In addition, you may write out your Holland Code: the first letter of each personality type in the order of highest to lowest association with yourself.
 For instance, my Holland Code, based on the Holland Codes test, is AESICR.

 There's a Career Key Discovery® test you can take for a cost to learn about your personality types.
 However, Holland Codes offers a free, written version of the test, too.
 After taking one of the career tests, read below to find out what customer service career aligns best with your top personality type.